 While we aim to provide fully accessible content, there is no text alternative available for some of the content on this site.
-If you require alternate formats or need assistance understanding our maps, drawings, or any other content, please contact Toni Papa at 416-392-1901.
+If you require alternate formats or need assistance understanding our maps, drawings, or any other content, please contact Amanda Franco Gueraldi at 416– 338– 6798.

-Sign up for updates related to the Kennedy Park-Ionview Parkland Study or unsubscribe from the mailing list.
+Sign up for updates related to the Kennedy Park-Ionview Local Parks Plan or unsubscribe from the mailing list.

 This project has been classified as an Involve project based on the International Association of Public Participation Spectrum.
-This means we work directly with the public, stakeholders and rightsholders throughout the study process to ensure that ideas and aspirations are understood and considered in the study process.
+This means we work directly with the public, stakeholders and rightsholders throughout the study process to ensure that ideas and aspirations are understood and considered.

 The project team conducted research and community engagement activities to learn how the Study Area’s park system currently functions, and how the community uses these parks and outdoor spaces.

 A report summarizing the existing conditions of the parks and open space system serving the Kennedy Park-Ionview community is available.
 It includes an inventory of parks and open spaces, park facilities and amenities in the area.
 It also provides general information about the history, demographics, development and transit network.
-The findings in this report will help with the next phase by identifying needs and gaps in parkland and opportunities to address them.
+The findings in this report supported the next phase of study by identifying needs and gaps in parkland and opportunities to address them.

 Download the full Existing Conditions Background Report.